ryneches/BallotNov2016/README.md

 #### 60 Adult Films.
 Condoms.
 Health Requirements.
 Initiative Statute.

-NO : This is a workplace safety issue that should be decided by the people it actually affects.
+NO : This is a workplace safety issue that should be decided among the people it actually affects.
 People outside the industry have no legitimate say in it.
+It would be a different question if people in the industry were asking for the public to intervene, but that's not what's going on here.
+Just the opposite, actually.

 #### 61 State Prescription Drug Purchases.
 Pricing Standards.
 Initiative Statute.